-3.1 Safeguarding and promoting the welfare of children means:

-- Protecting children from maltreatment - Preventing impairment of children's mental or physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes

-- 3.2 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 3.3 Appendix 1 explains the different types and indicators of abuse. - 3.4 Children includes everyone under the age of 18.
+- 3.1 Safeguarding and promoting the welfare of children means: - providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing the impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes. - 3.2 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 3.3 Appendix 1 explains the different types and indicators of abuse. - 3.4 Children includes everyone under the age of 18.